 Date nights will never be the same again.

 If staying in really is the new going out we may as well take tips from the masters of a great night.
-Sketch, the iconic London restaurant, bar, club and home to the most Instagrammed toilets ever (sorry, Annabel’s), are launching Sketch at Home on 26th October.
+Sketch, the iconic London restaurant, bar, club and home to the most Instagrammed toilets ever (sorry, Annabel’s), have launched Sketch at Home.

 Plus, to ensure you’re having more pleasure over painstaking stove slaving, the dishes are simply designed to be reheated and presented as if they’ve come out of the Sketch kitchen itself.